Your Notifications

 For fusing the vertebrae permanently, the spine surgeon will put the bone graft material in between the vertebrae.
 Then, the surgeon will use rods, screws, or plates to hold the vertebrae together.
 This is known as internal fixation and helps to hold the spine still.
 Thus, providing a stable environment for successful healing.

 It is important that after the spine fusion surgery, you follow the steps recommended by your doctor for proper recovery.
-Usually, minimally invasive spine fusion provides much faster recovery than a traditional one.
-But, with regular physical therapy and taking care of your health, you can recover quickly from a spinal fusion.
+Usually, minimally invasive spine fusion provides a much faster recovery than a traditional one.
+But with regular physical therapy and taking care of your health, you can recover quickly from a spinal fusion.

 After the surgery, you can expect to stay in the hospital for about 2-3 days before being discharged.
 Once released, you should be careful about the following warning signs of infection and blood clots: